Emily Ondine Wittman

 - Contemporary World Literature

-I am an Associate Professor in the Department of English.
-My research and teaching interests include international modernism, the practice and theory of translation (with particular attention to modernism and translation), contemporary world literature, and life-writing (from antiquity to the present).
+I am a professor in the Department of English.
+My research and teaching interests include international modernism, the practice and theory of translation (with particular attention to modernism and translation), contemporary world literature, and, in particular, life-writing (from antiquity to the present).
 My most recent book, Interwar Itineraries: Authenticity in Anglophone and French Travel Writing (Amherst College Press), looks at, among others, Michel Leiris, D. H. Lawrence, Louis-Ferdinand Céline, and Evelyn Waugh.
 My previous book, entitled The New Midlife Self-Writing [Routledge], looks at work by Rachel Cusk, Roxane Gay, Sarah Manguso, and Maggie Nelson.
-I have just finished a book entitled Translation and Modernism: The Art of Co-Creation [under contract with Routledge] and a minigraph entitled The New Midlife Self-Writing [also under contract with Routledge].
-I am the co-editor (with Maria Dibattista) of The Cambridge Companion to Autobiography (2014) and Modernism and Autobiography (Cambridge UP, 2014).
+I have just finished a book entitled Translation and Modernism: The Art of Co-Creation (forthcoming with Routledge).
+I am the co-editor (with Maria DiBattista) of The Cambridge Companion to Autobiography (2014) and Modernism and Autobiography (Cambridge UP, 2014).